-We have a little sister, and her breasts are not yet grown.
-What shall we do for our sister on the day she is spoken for?
+THE SHULAMITE’S BROTHERS We have a little sister, and she has no breasts.
+What shall we do for our sister in the day when she is spoken for?
 (Song of Solomon 8:8)

 This is a Christian who has never grown up.
 She cannot bring forth new life into the Kingdom.
 If she is to have a place in the spirit world, or in the heavenly Jerusalem, someone must speak up for her.

 The people who inhabit the Land of Light are the decent people from the beginning of world history.
 They receive Christ when He is presented to them and acknowledge His authority to govern.
 To obey Christ is necessary for any individual to remain in the Land of Light.

 Within the Land of Light is a much smaller area.
 This is the heavenly Jerusalem, the home of the Royal Priesthood.
 It is Mount Zion.
 It is what we picture when we think about “Heaven.”

 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels,

 to the general assembly and church of the firstborn who are registered in heaven, to God the Judge of all, to the spirits of just [righteous] men made perfect, (Hebrews 12:22,23)